Types of Plan

 Types of the plan (types of planning): Planning is the essential aspect of setting goals, managing resources, choosing courses of action, and ensuring the desired goal achievement.
 Plans are essential tools organizations use to attain the intended goals or objectives.

 Depending upon the authority, purpose, situations, time, and nature there can be different of types plans in organizations.
-Usually, the types of plan can be categorized into five the following bases:
+Usually, the types of plans can be categorized into five following bases:

 - Based on the managerial hierarchy

 - Based on the frequency of use

 - Based on flexibility

 - Contingency plan